Assistant professor and chair

-The Department of Craft and Material Studies explores the language of ceramics, glass, wood, fiber and metal.
+The Department of Craft and Material Studies explores the interdisciplinary language and study of ceramic, glass, wood, fiber and metals.
 The department offers both a Bachelor of Fine Arts in Craft and Material Studies and a Master of Fine Arts in Fine Arts degree with concentrations in five disciplines: ceramics, fiber, furniture design, glassworking and jewelry/metalworking.

-The Department of Craft and Material Studies is housed in a state-of-the-art facility that provides a safe and excellent physical environment in which to work.
-Students have access to well-equipped studios in each of the five media areas.
-The department shares the facilities with the departments of Sculpture, Painting and Printmaking, and Kinetic Imaging.
+The department and five master’s concentration areas are housed in a state-of-the-art facility that provides both analog and digital equipment and resources.
+Students have access to well-equipped studios in which to cultivate their curiosity and stretch their practice within an immersive learning environment ranging from the traditional to the most experimental approaches in art-making.
+The department shares the facilities with the departments of Sculpture and Extended Media, Painting and Printmaking, and Kinetic Imaging.